Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/exercises.md

 ## How does *E. coli* respond to repellents?

 Just as *E. coli* has receptors that bind to attractant ligands, it has other receptors that can bind to **repellent** ligands.
+Attractant-ligand binding causes an increase in the autophosphorylation of CheA, but repellent-ligand binding causes a decrease in the autophosphorylation of CheA.

 **Exercise:** Based on what we have learned in this module about how *E. coli* and other bacteria act in the presence of an attractant, what do you think that the chemotaxis response is in the presence of a repellent?
 How do you think that the bacterium adjusts to relative changes of the repellent?
 {: .notice--success}

-In the [phosphorylation tutorial](tutorial_phos), we defined the rate constant for free CheA autophosphorylation `k_T_phos`, and specified that when the receptor complex is bound to an attractant molecule, the autophosphorylation rate constant decreases to `0.2 · k_T_phos`.
-To model a receptor complex bound to a repellent molecule, we will need to change the autophosphorylation rate so that it is greater than `k_T_phos`.
+We learned that *E. coli* is likely to run for longer when traveling up an attractant gradient, which in the long run means that it is able to find attractant sources despite running in random directions.
+For the same reason, *E. coli* is likely to run for longer when traveling *down* a repellent gradient.

-**Exercise:** Adapt the BioNetGen model so that the autophosphorylation rate constant is `5 · k_T_phos`. then run your simulation for 3 seconds with `L0 = 5000` and `L0 = 1e5` repellent ligand molecules added at the beginning of the simulation.
-How does the concentration of phosphorylated CheY change?
-What do you conclude?
+**Exercise:** Adapt the "chemotactic" random walk strategy that we implemented in a [tutorial](tutorial_walk) to handle the fact that bacteria sensing a relative decrease in repellent concentration will have longer runs before tumbling.
+Simulate this strategy for a collection of particles placed near a "goal" representing a repellent source.
+What is the average distance of the particles from the goal?
+How does this compare to the average distance to the goal for a collection of particles following a pure random walk?
 {: .notice--success}

 ## What if *E. coli* has multiple attractant sources?